 - Applicants holding degrees from outside the United States must arrange to have any international transcript(s) translated and a course-by-course evaluation completed and sent directly to the University from a University-approved evaluation service.
-In addition, official transcripts must also be sent directly to the University from the institution(s). - Applicants whose native language is not English must have taken the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) within the past two years.
-TOEFL scores must be at least 100 on the internet-based TOEFL (iBT), 250 on the computer-based (CBT), and 600 on the paper-based (PBT) version.
-Academic IELTS scores must fall into the overall band of at least 7.0, with no individual band scores below 6.0.
-Test results must be sent directly from the testing agency, which only makes them available for up to two years from the test date.
+In addition, official transcripts must also be sent directly to the University from the institution(s). - Applicants whose native language is not English must have taken the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Please see individual degree programs for required scores.